From enjoying the stunning beaches of Pärnu to exploring the picturesque town of Otepää, here are the best day trips from Tallinn, Estonia!

 Estonia is genuinely one of my favourite countries in the world.
 I just love how it sneaks in under the radar – it’s a place that few talk about and even fewer visit.
 But for such a small country there is so much to do here, especially if you’re a lover of the outdoors.

 The city of Tallinn is a hidden gem worth exploring for a couple of days.
 From its paved streets in the Old Town and the lovely Rotermann Quarter to the beautiful Kadriorg Park, the capital of Estonia is blessed with wonderful sights and unique architecture.

 Besides its historical sights, Tallinn also has that modern 21st-century vibe.
 Whether you are looking for a hipster bar where they serve innovative cocktails or a trendy restaurant that offers Baltic cuisine, Tallinn has it all.

-With a number of Tallinn day trips to the beautiful Soomaa National Park or the 2-hour ferry ride to Helsinki, there is no shortage of exciting and unique places around the capital of Estonia.
+With Tallinn day trips to the beautiful Soomaa National Park or the little island of Kihnu, there’s no shortage of unique places around the capital.